brianhill/black-holes/daily_schedule_term_3.md

 ### Week 13 &mdash; Finish Rain Coordinates &mdash; Start Orbiting

 * Monday, Dec.
 2 &mdash; Finish Rain Coordinates &mdash; Rebecca requested we read the material referenced at the end of Problem 6 on p.
 3-30 of *Exploring Black Holes* &mdash; Specifically, the material referenced was pp. 422-448 of *Black Holes and Time Warps,* by Kip Thorne &mdash; Also read the remainder of Chapter B of *Exploring Black Holes* for Monday &mdash; Problem Set 15 for Monday (that does nothing more than flesh out the readings a bit) is [here](./assignments/ProblemSet15.nb.pdf) and in your file folders
 * Thursday, Dec.
-5 &mdash; Start Orbiting
+5 &mdash; Start Orbiting &mdash; Study Chapter 1 of *Exploring Black Holes* through Section 4-5 (through p.
+4-10) &mdash; For Problem Set 16 do Problems 1 and 2 on. p.
+4-28 &mdash; Problem 2 might look like it requires you to already understand effective potentials, but you don't actually &mdash; Just follow the steps blindly &mdash; I'll introduce you to Section 4-6 on effective potentials in class

 ### Week 14 &mdash; Finish Orbiting